-of studio classes × pianist's fee for each class ÷ # of students.
+of studio classes \times pianist's fee for each class \div # of students.

-This calculated fee will be due by the fourth (4th) studio class.
-If payment is not received by the fourth studio class, one letter grade will be deducted from your final semester grade.
+The fee is before your first performance in studio class.
+If payment is not received, you will not be allowed to participated.
+If payment is not received by the third studio class, one letter grade will be deducted from your final semester grade.
 Students will be provided a schedule of their performances.

-Voice Lessons - In addition to the studio pianist fee, you will also be required to contract a pianist for your weekly voice lessons.
+• Voice Lessons - In addition to the studio pianist fee, you will also be required to contract a pianist for your weekly voice lessons.
 You are expected to rehearse with your pianist for at least 30 minutes each week in preparation for your lesson.
 Your pianist is required to attend the second half of each weekly lesson.
 You are responsible for paying this contract pianist.